varnish/Varnish-Book/varnish_book.rst

 ---------------

 ..
 TOFIX for the author: The values of Hitrate are not displayed in the HTML version.
 Fix it!

-.. training: Dridi talks about static and dynamic counters.
-Consider to add his definition.

 .. parsed-literal::
    :class: tinycode